Faculty

 Dr. Arjakovsky is the recipient of awards from leading European universities for his published works and has been recognized for his administrative endeavors.
 He is considered one of the leading young Christian theologians in the world.

-Currently, Dr. Arjakovsky is a professor of theology and Director of the Institute of Ecumenical Studies at the Ukrainian Catholic University in Lviv.
-Having served for several years as a French diplomat, both in Moscow and in Kyiv, his life is now directed towards ecumenism - healing the
+Dr. Arjakovsky was a founder and Director of the Institute of Ecumenical Studies at the Ukrainian Catholic University in Lviv.
+Having served for several years as a French diplomat, both in Moscow and in Kyiv, his life is now directed towards ecumenism - healing the divisions in the Church.
+The journal "Inside the Vatican" selected Prof. Arjakovsky as one of the 'Top Ten People of 2005'.

-Orthodox and Catholic Opposition to Ecumenism
+Opposition to Ecumenism

 Father Michael Plekon is a professor in the department of Sociology/Anthropology and the Program in Religion & Culture at Baruch College, one of the undergraduate schools of the City Universit of New York (CUNY).
 He has taught there since 1977.
 He has written extensively on Kierkegaard's theology and social criticism, on the thinkers of the Russian emigration in Paris and their effort to bring the church into conversation with the modern world.
 He has also translated and edited many of their writings.
 Among his publications are Living Icons (UND Press, 2002), edited & translated anthologies: Tradition Alive (Rowman & Littlefield, 2003), Discerning the Signs of the Times: The Theological Vision of Elisabeth Behr-Sigel , In the World, Of the Church: A Paul Evdokimov Reader, and Paul Evdokimov's Ages of the Spiritual Life (all SVS Press, 2001, 2001, 1998).
 Most recently he edited Nicolas Afanasiev's The Church of the Holy Spirit, trans.
 Vitaly Permiakov (UND Press, 2007) and is editing/translating Antoine Arjakovsky's study of the Paris theologians and Olga Lossky's biography of Elisabeth Behr-Sigel.
 He is a priest of the Orthodox Church in America.

-Kerk in Actie (Utrecht, Netherlands)
+Rev. Heleen Zorgdrager, Ph.D., Kerk in Actie (Utrecht, Netherlands)

 Reverend Dr. Heleen Zorgdrager obtained her Ph.D. (cum laude) in 2003 at the Theological University of Kampen.
 She works in the Mission Department (Kerk in Actie) of the Protestant Church in the Netherlands as Program Officer for Europe, and is also a Delegated Lecturer at Ukrainian Catholic University (Lviv).She is currently conducting the program “Protestantism and Orthodoxy: meet the Neighbour” in the Mission Department of the PCN.